Jamesllllllllll/blackjack-angular/README.md

 In its current state, you can hit to draw cards.
 The game will detect if you bust.
 When you stand, the dealer's cards will be revealed to see who wins!

-TO DO: Dealer decides whether to hit when player stands.
+TO DO:
+- Properly implement Angular animations
+- Bankroll & betting

 ![blackjack-angular](https://github.com/Jamesllllllllll/blackjack-angular/assets/125431058/077096d0-377a-44e6-b918-818716ec6ee9)